Headrest

 Five Hundred Year Archive (FHYA) Online curation 2022 - Digital image supplied by Nessa Liebhammer

-South African Heritage Resources Agency (SAHRIS) Digitisation c.2015 Digital image made for The South African Heritage Resources Agency (SAHRA).
-Metadata compiled by JAG's ex-curator Nessa Liebhammer for the SAHRIS database
+South African Heritage Resources Agency (SAHRA) Digitisation c.2015 Digital image made for the South African Heritage Resources Agency (SAHRA).
+Metadata compiled by JAG's ex-curator Nessa Liebhammer for the South African Heritage Resources Information System (SAHRIS) database

 Johannesburg Art Gallery (JAG) Custody 1987 - JAG purchased this object from Mordechai Brodie